IanMadlenya/hatecode/c++/README.md

 * Write a CountDownLauch usinig mutex & contion variable
 * Write a blocking queue
 * When to use lock/condition variable/CountDownLatch?
+* There are 4 threads executing a function foo(), thread 1 will send out a message A, while other thread will send out message B, implement foo() properly to make sure A is always sent out first.

 ### Linux C++
 * LD_LIBRARY_PATH